Beekdaelen: Local government

-Municipal Government 2018–2022
+Municipal government 2018–2022

 Following the 2018 municipal elections a coalition was formed consisting of CDA (Christian democratic), Vernieuwingsgroep (translation: Renewal Group, a local party), GroenLinks (green left), and PvdA (labour).
 In total 8 parties took part in the election, with 7 parties obtaining at least one seat.

 In September 2021, Leon Rijkx (a councillor from CDA) left his party.
 He cited "the problematic culture within the local department of CDA".
 He joined the Vernieuwingsgroep and took his council seat with him, this increased the seat total of the Vernieuwingsgroep to 7 and decreased the seat total of CDA to 6, making the Vernieuwingsgroep the biggest party in terms of seat total.

-Municipal Government 2022–current
+Municipal government 2022–present

 Following the 2022 municipal elections a coalition was formed consisting of Vernieuwingsgroep (translation: Renewal Group, a local party), Beekdaelen Lokaal (translation: Beekdaelen Local, a local party), and CDA (Christian democratic).
 In total 7 parties took part in the election, with all parties obtaining at least one seat.

+Leon Rijkx and Ton Kollée left Vernieuwingsgroep over disagreements with the party and the coalition on the location for the new town hall, leaving Vernieuwingsgroep with 5 seats.
+They currently sit on the municipal council as "Fractie Rijkx - Kollée".